-You might be using cloud-based security or DNS provider but if you haven’t taken necessary action to hide the actual server IP then most probably hacker will find that and turn your website down and hurt the business and reputation.
+You might be using cloud-based security, but if you haven’t taken necessary action to hide the actual server IP then most probably hacker will find that and turn your website down and hurt the business and reputation.
 DDoS is dangerous for online business.

 A recent study by CloudPiercer shows over 70% of cloud-based security protected websites is exposing their real IP address.

-Let’s take a look at online tools, which will help you to find if your websites origin IP is exposed, or not.
+Let’s take a look at online tools, which will help you to test origin IP vulnerability.

-CloudPiercer scans your website to discover the original IP using a various method including.
+CloudPiercer scans your website to discover the original IP using various method including.